-Prerequisite: ELEC 056AF or grade of "B" or better in two years of high school algebra
+Prerequisite: ELEC 056AF or grade of "B" or better in two years of

 One to three hours lecture per week.
 The study of the fundamental operations of trigonometry, periodic functions, logarithms, and phasor analysis as applied to the study of alternating current theory.
 Self-pacing, open entry, flexible hours, and variable units.
 (Degree Credit)